-This project will address government’s need for greater understanding of how investing in the environment can benefit our health, and work specifically to promote good mental health among young people in the region.
+This project will address government’s need for greater understanding of how investing in the environment can benefit our health, and work specifically to promote good mental health in the region.

 The project involves partners from within the core SWEEP region and also extends this further within the South West in order to develop wider opportunities and impact and to capitalise on regional excellence.

 The programme of work